inotia00/rvx-builder/README.md

 docker-compose down
 ```

-**Note: docker-compose uses docker-compose.yml so make sure you are in the same directory `revanced-builder`**
+**Note: docker-compose uses docker-compose.yml so make sure you are in the same directory `rvx-builder`**

 To update to newer version of builder, stop existing container if running and build the image again and start the container again